How to clean and season cast iron

 - Dry the pan and coat it with vegetable oil or shortening, inside and out.

-- Place the pan, upside down, on a baking sheet or place it directly on the oven rack and line the bottom of the oven with foil to catch any drips.
+- Place the pan, upside down, on a baking sheet or piece of foil (with the edges folded up) to catch any drips.
 Bake for 45 minutes – 1 hour at 350-degrees.
 The pan will smoke at first so turn on your oven fan!

 - Turn off the heat and let the pan cool completely in the oven.
 Remove from the oven and wipe off any excess oil.
 If your cast iron pan is in really rough shape, you may need to repeat this process.